Chūichi Nagumo

 Chūichi Nagumo (南雲 忠一, Nagumo Chūichi) was an admiral in the Imperial Japanese Navy (IJN) during World War II.
-Nagumo led Japan's main carrier battle group, the Kido Butai, in the attack on Pearl Harbor in 1941, and over the next months in successful raids on Darwin in Australia and in the Indian Ocean.
+Nagumo led Japan's main carrier battle group, the Kido Butai, in the attack on Pearl Harbor in 1941, and over the following months in successful raids on Darwin in Australia and in the Indian Ocean.
 In June 1942, he participated at the Battle of Midway, where his strike force suffered a crushing defeat.
 Nagumo was re-assigned to another fleet during the Guadalcanal campaign, and later stationed in the Japanese home islands.
 In 1944, he was deployed to a naval command in the Mariana Islands, where he committed suicide during the Battle of Saipan.